prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   .. ts:def:: TransactionHistoryItem

+    // Union discriminated by the "type" field. type ReserveTransaction =
+      | ReserveWithdrawTransaction
+      | ReserveDepositTransaction
+      | ReserveClosingTransaction
+      | ReserveRecoupTransaction;

+  .. ts:def:: ReserveWithdrawTransaction

-    interface TransactionHistoryItem {
+    interface ReserveWithdrawTransaction {
-      // Either "WITHDRAW", "DEPOSIT", "RECOUP", or "CLOSING"
-      type: string;
+      type: "WITHDRAW";

-      // The amount that was withdrawn or deposited (incl. fee)
-      // or paid back, or the closing amount.
+      // Amount withdrawn.
       amount: Amount;

-      // Hash of the denomination public key of the coin, if
+      //Hash of the denomination public key of the coin.
-      // type is "WITHDRAW".
-      h_denom_pub?: Base32;
+      h_denom_pub: HashCode;

-      // Hash of the blinded coin to be signed, if
+      // Hash of the blinded coin to be signed
-      // type is "WITHDRAW".
-      h_coin_envelope?: Base32;
+      h_coin_envelope: HashCode;

-      // Signature of 'TALER_WithdrawRequestPS' created with the `reserves's
+      // Signature of 'TALER_WithdrawRequestPS' created with the reserves's
-      // private key <reserve-priv>`.
-Only present if type is "WITHDRAW". reserve_sig?: EddsaSignature;

-      // The fee that was charged for "WITHDRAW". withdraw_fee?: Amount;
+      // private key.
+      reserve_sig: EddsaSignature;

-      // The fee that was charged for "CLOSING". closing_fee?: Amount;
+      // Fee that is charged for withdraw.
+      withdraw_fee: Amount;
+     }

+  .. ts:def:: ReserveDepositTransaction

+    interface ReserveDepositTransaction {
+      type: "DEPOSIT";

+      // Amount deposited.
+      amount: Amount;

-      // Sender account payto://-URL, only present if type is "DEPOSIT". sender_account_url?: string;
+      // Sender account payto://-URL

-      // Receiver account details, only present if type is "CLOSING". receiver_account_details?: any;
+      sender_account_url: string;

-      // Transfer details uniquely identifying the transfer, only present if type is "DEPOSIT". wire_reference?: any;
+      // Transfer details uniquely identifying the transfer.
+      wire_reference: string;

+      // Timestamp of the incoming wire transfer.
+      timestamp: Timestamp;
+    }

+  .. ts:def:: ReserveClosingTransaction

+    interface ReserveClosingTransaction {
+      type: "CLOSING";

+      // Closing balance.
+      amount: Amount;

+      // Closing fee charged by the exchange.
+      closing_fee: Amount;

-      // Wire transfer subject, only present if type is "CLOSING". wtid?: any;
+      // Wire transfer subject.
+      wtid: string;

-      // Hash of the wire account into which the funds were
+      // Hash of the wire account into which the funds were returned to.
-      // returned to, present if type is "CLOSING". h_wire?: Base32;

-      // If ``type`` is "RECOUP", this is a signature over
-      // a struct `TALER_RecoupConfirmationPS` with purpose
-      // TALER_SIGNATURE_EXCHANGE_CONFIRM_RECOUP.
+      h_wire: string;

-      // If ``type`` is "CLOSING", this is a signature over a
+      // This is a signature over a
-      // struct `TALER_ReserveCloseConfirmationPS` with purpose
+      // struct TALER_ReserveCloseConfirmationPS with purpose
       // TALER_SIGNATURE_EXCHANGE_RESERVE_CLOSED.
-      // Not present for other values of ``type``. exchange_sig?: EddsaSignature;
+      exchange_sig: EddsaSignature;

-      // Public key used to create ``exchange_sig``, only present if
+      // Public key used to create exchange_sig.
+      exchange_pub: EddsaPublicKey;

+      // Time when the reserve was closed.
+      timestamp: Timestamp;
+    }

+  .. ts:def:: ReserveRecoupTransaction

+    interface ReserveRecoupTransaction {
+      type: "RECOUP";

+      // Amount paid back.
+      amount: Amount;

-      // ``exchange_sig`` is present.
+      // This is a signature over
+      // a struct TALER_PaybackConfirmationPS with purpose
+      // TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK.
+      exchange_sig: EddsaSignature;

+      // Public key used to create exchange_sig.
-      exchange_pub?: EddsaPublicKey;
+      exchange_pub: EddsaPublicKey;

+      // Time when the funds were paid back into the reserve.
+      timestamp: Timestamp;

-      // Public key of the coin that was paid back; only present if type is "RECOUP". coin_pub?: CoinPublicKey;
+      // Public key of the coin that was paid back.

-      // Timestamp when the exchange received the /recoup or executed the
-      // wire transfer.
-Only present if ``type`` is "DEPOSIT", "RECOUP" or
-      // "CLOSING".
-      timestamp?: Timestamp;
+      coin_pub: CoinPublicKey;
     }

 .. http:post:: /reserves/$RESERVE_PUB/withdraw